MarkusThur/tuya-mqtt/README.md

 # tuya-mqtt

-# !!!!
-Important Note !!!!
+# Note
-This project is currently in maintainance mode.
-No further enhancements to this project are planned and will not be planned for the future unless someone out there is interested in becoming the new maintainer.
-Please do not open issues to request new features, new device support, etc, as they will likely be closed with no comment.
-I will try to support existing functionality, but even this will likely be on a very limited basis.
-If you are interested in maintaining this project, please post [here](https://github.com/rospogrigio/localtuya/issues/194).

-I have decided to step away from this project as I've made the personal decision to rid myself of any Tuya Wifi based devices (I'm down to only 4 at this point, and they are all easy to replace or at least flash with Tasmota).
-This decision was made due to the fact that Tuya continues to make it more and more difficult to control their devices locally.
-While I don't blame them for this, these devices were only interesting to me because of this local control and thus I can no longer meet my personal goals with Tuya devices (at least the Wifi ones) so I will no longer be purchasing/using them going forward.
+I'm not a developer and I'm new to nodejs.

+I just need to get data from Zigbee devices behind Tuya Wireless Gateway and the ability to control them using MQTT commands.

+I forked this repository [TheAgentK](https://github.com/TheAgentK/tuya-mqtt) and made some changes.

 # About
 This project is a bridge that allows locally controlling IOT devices manufactured by Tuya Inc., and sold under many different brands, via simple MQTT topics.
 It effectively translate the Tuya protocol to easy to use topics.

 Using this script requires obtaining the device ID and local keys for each of your devices after they are configured via the Tuya/Smart Life or other Tuya compatible app (there are many).
 With this information it is possible to communicate locally with Tuya devices using Tuya protocol version 3.1 and 3.3 without using the Tuya Cloud service, however, getting the keys requires signing up for a Tuya IOT developer account or using one of several other alternative methods (such as dumping the memory of a Tuya based app running on Android).

 To acquire keys for your device please see the instructions at the TuyAPI project (on which this script is based) available at the [TuyAPI GitHub site](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md).

 **Acquiring device keys is outside the scope of this project!** Issues opened regarding acquiring keys will likely be closed without comment.
 Please verify that your device can be queried and controlled via tuya-cli before opening any issue.
 If your device can't be controlled by tuya-cli then it cannot be used with this project.

-**!!!!!!!!!!
-Important information regarding the 3.0 release !!!!!!!!!!**\
-The 3.0.0 release (Oct 17th, 2020) is a major refactor of the tuya-mqtt project and, as such, is a breaking release for all users of previous versions.
-Almost everything about the project is different, including configuration method, topic names, etc.  Upgrading users should carefully read the instructions below and assume they are starting over from scratch.

 ## Installation
 Download this project to your system into any directory (example below uses /opt/tuya-mqtt) and install tuyapi from the same folder that the tuya-mqtt.js is in